 be helpful during menopause

 As a Placenta Encapsulation Specialist (PBi), I prepare your placenta to be consumed in the Traditional Chinese Medicine approach.
 This method includes steaming, dehydrating and encapsulating the placenta into easy-to-consume vegetable capsules.
 Placenta Encapsulation is just one aspect of postpartum care.
-Herbs can support the hormonal and emotional transition often experienced after the birth of a child and the assistance of a postpartum doula can offer you even more physical and emotional support within the home.
+Nourishing foods and herbs can support the hormonal and emotional transition often experienced after the birth of a child and the assistance of a postpartum doula can offer you even more physical and emotional support within the home.